SergVassiliev/molmodsim-md-theory-lesson-novice/_episodes/07-thermostats.md

 - Local thermostats work well for large solutes.
 - Temperature of small solutes this approach may significantly fluctuate leading to unrealistic dynamics.
 {: .instructor_notes :}

+### Poll 7.2 Thermostats
+Which of the following statements is incorrect?
+1. Stochastic temperature control methods impair conformational transitions
+2. The Berendsen thermostat is very useful for heating simulation systems
+3. Extended system thermostats control temperature without random velocity rescaling
+4. *Local thermostats work well for small groups of atoms

 >## Specifying local thermostats
 >With NAMD it is possible to set coupling coefficients for each atom in occupancy or beta column of a pdb file: